Jhabige/Jhabige.github.io/teaching.md

 * **Advanced Probability Theory STAT 6113.**  This a measure theoretic treatment of probablity theory for PhD students in Statistics or Mathematics.
 Topics include the construction of a probability measure, expectation operator, inequalities in statistics, modes of convergence, Martingales and other topics in stochastic processes.

+* **Elements of Statistics STAT 2013.** This is an introductory level online course for undergraduate social science majors.
+It covers descriptive statistics and statistical inference for one and two samples.

 ## Past Teaching

 * Engineering Statistics